 Rhenovia Pharma is a French biotechnology company founded in 2007 by an international team that brings together managers from large pharmaceutical companies and world experts in neuroscience and nervous system modeling.
 The company is a provider in the application of biosimulation in the prevention and treatment of neurological, neurodegenerative and psychiatric disorders and diseases.

-KIYATEC specializes in modeling and predicting cancer patient response to drug therapies, using ex vivo 3D cell culture technology, in order to inform clinical decision making and drive drug development.
-Its predictive clinical tests provide oncologists with patient-specific response profiles to current standard of care drugs prior to treatment selection.
+Kiyatec specializes in modeling and predicting cancer patient response to drug therapies, using ex vivo 3D cell culture technology, in order to inform clinical decision-making and drive drug development.
+Its predictive clinical tests provide oncologists with patient-specific response profiles to the current standard of care drugs prior to treatment selection.
+The company was founded in 2005 and is based in Greenville, South Carolina.